 The Corporation finances these loans using several sources.
-One source is the issuance of taxexempt revenue bonds by the Authority.
+One source is the issuance of tax-exempt revenue bonds by the Authority.
 The Corporation, using the proceeds of these bonds as described in Note 7, makes loans.
-The Corporation remits all income on these loans to the Authority as it is received.
+The Corporation remits income on these loans to the Authority as it is received as required by loan agreements.